 Social media marketing requires a deep knowledge of marketing.
 Just setting up a Facebook page and integrating a Like Us or Share button won’t get you very far, so using your IT department to manage your page won’t do the trick.

 But, social media marketing requires a lot more than marketing.
 It requires technical knowledge, the ability to analyze business analytics, especially digital analytics, and a natural ability to be social — talk to people and make them feel part of a community.

 2. STOP talking about yourself

 Another failure I see on Facebook Fan pages is firms see it as just another channel for public relations and advertising.
 Epic fail.

 I mean pick a Facebook page at random — I don’t want to embarrass anyone, so I won’t point to some of the worst offenders — and you’ll find it full of self-promotion.
 You find a lot of stuff about their products and how wonderful they are.
 You find posts about their events and activities.
 But, you won’t see anything you might find interesting, entertaining, or informative.
 Nothing valuable.

 In contrast, look at the Facebook page for Talenti — a high-end gelato and sorbet.
 While they have a small number of Facebook fans, their wall shows significant engagement — post likes, comments, and shares.
 In fact, they show engagement higher than many larger brands with much larger numbers of fans.

 So, what’s Talenti’s secret?
 Their posts are fun, interesting, and about YOU, not them.
-They generously post coupons and created apps like a wheel to help you decide which flavor to eat.
+They generously post coupons and create apps like a wheel to help you decide which flavor to eat.